Dallas (1978 TV series) season 11: Notable guest stars

+John Calvin, known for co-starring in Tales of the Gold Monkey and The Paul Lynde Show, appeared in six episodes as Kimberly Cryder's husband Wilson.

-Minor recurring actors Deborah Marie Taylor (Oil Baron's Club waitress Debbie) and Linda Gray's daughter Kehly Sloane (Sue Ellen's secretary Kelly) join the cast.
+Minor recurring actors Deborah Marie Taylor (Oil Barons Club waitress Debbie) and Linda Gray's daughter Kehly Sloane (Sue Ellen's secretary Kelly) join the cast.
 Amy Stoch (Lisa Alden) appears in a major story-arc, but won't appear in later seasons.

 Also - future series star Kimberly Foster, who will portray Michelle Stevens for the final two seasons of the show, makes a minor appearance as an unnamed character in one episode.

 A young Brad Pitt appears as a co-star in four episodes of the series playing the role of Randy, the boyfriend of Jenna's daughter Charlie.

 Crew

 Unlike previous two seasons, season eleven doesn't bring any major changes among the production team.
 Executive producer Leonard Katzman remains, as do producer David Paulsen, associate producer Cliff Fenneman, story editor Mitchell Wayne Katzman and story consultant Leah Markus.
 Arthur Bernard Lewis, who departed at the end of season 8, returns to his former position as supervising producer.

 Most of the season's writers are as per the previous season: showrunner Leonard Katzman, David Paulsen, Mitchell Wayne Katzman, Leah Markus and Louella Lee Caraway are joined by the returning Arthur Bernard Lewis.